csh970605/csh970605.github.io/_posts/2023-11-24-BiomacEMG.md

 $ZC(V) = \sum^{n-1}_{i=1}s(V_i, V_{i+1})$
 <br>
-where ZC is the zero crossing value, x and y are the EMG signal values.
+where $ZC$ is the zero crossing value, and $x$ and $y$ are the EMG signal values.
 </center>
 <br><br>

 ## Average change in amplitude
 The average amplitude is the average magnitude of all instantaneous values in the EMG time signal.<br>
-The equation of average change is:
+The equation for the average change is:
 <center>

 $i_{Avg} \ = \ \frac{1}{N}\sum^{N}_{i=1}x_i$<br>
-where x = amplitude value
+where $x$ = amplitude value
 </center>
 <br><br>

 ## The first amplitude jump
-Literally, the first amplitude jump means the first major change or increase that occurs at a specific point in time.
+The first amplitude jump refers to the first major change or increase that occurs at a specific point in time.

 <br><br>

 ## Mean absolute value(MAV)
-Mean absolute average deviation, also known as mean aboslute average error, is a measure of the accuracy of a forecasting method, such as trend estimation, and is also used as a loss function.<br>
-MAV is a method to determine and evaluate the level of muslce contraction.<br>
-The equation of average change is:
+Mean absolute deviation, also known as mean absolute error, is a measure of the accuracy of a forecasting method, such as trend estimation, and is also used as a loss function.
+MAV is a method to determine and evaluate the level of muscle contraction.
+The equation for MAV is:

 <center>

 $MAV \ = \ \frac{1}{N}\left | x_{i} \right |$